Sixteen Scenes from 2016

 12. “Fallen Quiver”

-Our trip through Namibia took us to many of the iconic destinations I have desperately wanted to photograph since taking up this art.
+Our trip through took us to many of the iconic destinations I have desperately wanted to photograph since taking up this art.
 The quiver tree forests near Keetmanshoop provided some interesting compositions to explore.
 This fallen quiver tree grabbed my attention.

 quiver trees sunset 2 2016